HireWheel/odata-mysql/README.md

 ### OData root

-To include an OData root, pass the URL with the `-r` flag.
+To include an OData root, pass the URL with the `--odataroot` flag (shortcut: `-r`).
 Your URL should include the schema (i.e. http/https) and may or may not include a trailing slash.
 If no OData root is specified, it defaults to `http://services.odata.org/V3/OData/OData.svc`.

 ### MySQL URI

 By default, this script connects to the database at `mysql://root:root@localhost:3306/odata-mysql`.
-To change this, pass a MySQL URI with the `-u` flag.
+To change this, pass a MySQL URI with the `--databaseuri` flag (shortcut: `-u`).
 Your URI should be in this format: `mysql://USER:PASS@HOST:PORT/DATABASE`.
 The script will use typical defaults for any values missing from your URI (if you omit the password, it will prompt you to enter it).

-Alternatively, if you would like to use the default MySQL server/user/password, but would like to specify an alternate database name, you can omit the `-u` flag and instead pass `-b [name_of_database]`. (if, for whatever strange reason, you include both flags, `-b` has precedence over the database name in the `-u` flag)
+Alternatively, if you would like to use the default MySQL server/user/password, but would like to specify an alternate database name, you can omit the `--databaseuri` flag and instead pass `--databasename [name_of_database]` (shortcut: `-b`).
+If, for whatever strange reason, you include both flags, `--databasename` has precedence over the database name in the `--databaseuri` flag.

 ### Entity type

-Use the `-e` flag to specify the name of the data type on the OData server you would like to download.
+Use the `--entitytype` flag (shortcut: `-e`) to specify the name of the data type on the OData server you would like to download.
 This flag is required if you are downloading data (i.e. with `-d`); however, if you are only creating tables (i.e. with `-c`), you can omit this flag and it will create tables for all data types in the first schema on the server.

-If you are downloading data, there is also a similar flag for expanding entity types, `-x`.
+If you are downloading data, there is also a similar flag for expanding entity types, `--expandtypes` (shortcut: `-x`).
 This will use the `$expand` parameter in OData to download additional entity types besides the main type you are downloading.
 For example, let's say you want to download all "permits", but permits have "locations" attached to them, and you want to download all locations as well.
-The command you'd use for this is `-e permits -x locations`.
-The `-x` flag also allows you to list multiple tables by simply separating the table names with columns
+The command you'd use for this is `--entitytype permits --expandtypes locations`.
+The `--expandtypes` flag also allows you to list multiple tables by simply separating the table names with columns

 #### Aliases

 By default, this script uses the name of the entities on the OData server as the name of their table in the MySQL database.
-If you would like to use alternate table names, you can specify an alternate name for the entity type (i.e. the `-e` value) with the `-l` flag, and alternate names for the expand types (i.e. the `-x` values) with the `-k` flag (like the `-x` flag, the `-k` flag supports multiple values separated by commas).
+If you would like to use alternate table names, you can specify an alternate name for the entity type (i.e. the `--entitytype` value) with the `--entitytable` flag (shortcut: `-l`), and alternate names for the expand types (i.e. the `--expandtypes` values) with the `--expandtables` flag (shortcut: `-k`).
+Like the `--expandtypes` flag, the `--expandtables` flag supports multiple values separated by commas.

 ## Commands